sanadev02/tds_app/README.md

         yarn add react-native-safe-area-context

-Feel free to reach out for any further clarifaction or assistance!
+Feel free to reach out for any further clarification or assistance!